5 Simple Self-Care Tips for Busy Moms

 You could call them for a few moments when you’re doing dishes or taking a walk once or twice a week and keep in touch.
 You could write them a card or letter, send them a gift, or something along those lines to let them know you’re thinking of them.
 Even a simple text every now and again is always a nice gesture.

-3) Prioritize Sleep
+3) Busy Moms Benefit When They Prioritize Sleep

 It’s tempting to try to make the most out of the time your kids are asleep, but it’s important to get sleep yourself.
 The Director of UCLA Sleep Disorders warns mothers of the risk of limiting their sleep:

-“We know from research studies that chronic lack of sleep has adverse health consequences: people who consistently sleep less than six hours experience increased appetite, which causes weight gain and increases the risk of depression, cardiovascular disease, and type two diabetes.”
+“We know from research studies that chronic lack of sleep has adverse health consequences: people who consistently sleep less than six hours experience increased appetite, which causes weight gain and increases the risk of depression, cardiovascular disease, and type 2 diabetes.”

 Sleep is a crucial part of your mental and physical health.
 Getting the appropriate amount of sleep each night is one self-care treatment you can’t afford to miss out on.

 When I first found myself in a situation where I was a single mom, I took up two jobs.
-Somehow I worked two full time jobs and did mom duties alone.
+Somehow I worked two full-time jobs and did mom duties alone.
 When I think back upon that time period in my life, I am not really sure I made it.
 I was tired all the time from overworking and sleeping 5 hours or less every night.
 Just like the study states I experienced weight gain and depression.
 It led me down a spiral where I experienced a powerful “dark night of the soul,” and then shifted my life around.
 That also led me to realize how powerful and necessary self-care is to my existence and sanity.

 I know it can be hard to prioritize sleep when there are so many things to do and so little time.
 Think of it this way though, whenever you are more rested you have the ability to be more productive during your waking hours.
 If you approach something with full energy you can go full speed.
-If you approach something with low energy you will going at half speed or slower.
+If you approach something with low energy you will be going at half speed or slower.

 Eating right is a great self-care routine to instill.
-You can experience both short term and long-term effects by eating healthier regularly.
+You can experience both short-term and long-term effects by eating healthier regularly.
 It’s tempting to go for the quicker, unhealthy option for yourself, but eating right is better for your body and sets a positive example for your kids.
 It’ll help to provide you with more energy and better overall health.

 If you don't currently meal prep, it is something I highly recommend.
 You can take one day out of your wek and create several meals and refrigerate or freeze them.
 This means it frees up your time the other days of the week so you can focus on the other demands of life and maybe work in a few quiet moments to yourself, well maybe.
 Sticking to a meal plan and prepping also have the benefit of more money in your pocket, and that is always a good thing.

 Your health is important too; take special care to make appointments for your yearly checkups and don’t miss any regular exams.
 A sick mom can't do much and doesn't have the energy to care for her children the way she desires.
-By keeping up with your own regular check ups and exams, you are practicing keeping your body in better condition so you can experience and enjoy as many magical moments with your children before the time disappears.
+By keeping up with your own regular checkups and exams, you are practicing keeping your body in better condition so you can experience and enjoy as many magical moments with your children before the time disappears.

-As a mom, you probably struggle to find time to yourself, and I get it, I did too.
+As a mom, you probably struggle to find time for yourself, and I get it, I did too.
 You put your kids before yourself, which is commendable, but it leaves a void in your self-care routine, resulting in your neglecting yourself.
 Now my kiddo knows to leave me alone when I tell him I need my space which means a nicer mom.

 I hope these few, simple tips will help you find a way to squeeze in some self-care time during your hectic life.
 You are important, and your needs deserve to be valued.
 You can easily improve your mental and physical health by integrating these simple self-care tips.